 Want a Free Troomi Phone?

-Yep, I’m an affiliate and will earn a commission, but we obviously use both these phones – we started with Gabb on our own dollar and gratefully accepted Troomi’s offer of a free phone.
+Yep, I’m an affiliate and will earn a commission, but we obviously use and love this phone.
 Leah is working for her cell plan by doing these videos!
 My kids planned, filmed, and edited this video on their own. 🙂

 Honest Review of Gabb Vs. Troomi: Kid-Safe Smart(ish)phones